 Create a Hot Compost Pile Outdoors, Compost Guy Style!

-This next option is a larger-scale continuation of the “overfeeding” strategy above.
+This next option combines the two principles above: overfeeding and taking advantae of thermal mass.
 And it may have some interest to business-minded vermicomposters.

 My friend Bentley “Compost Guy” Christie of Red Worm Composting has a very popular series of blog posts about how he keeps a thriving worm population going in the back yard of his suburban Ontario, Canada home.
 I highly recommend you A) check it out and B) if you have the space, try to replicate what he does, which is create a hybrid compost/vermicompost pile.